Ironhack-DA-Course/proj-final/README.md

   | AUC-ROC	|Area under ROC Curve |	Measures ability to distinguish leavers vs. stayers at all thresholds|

 * **Model training:**
-* Train train_dataset and predict test ones for each model for classification
+  - Train train_dataset and predict test ones for each model for classification

 * **Model evaluation:**
 Evaluate metrics for classification (target is category)
-* Accuracy
+  - Accuracy
-* Recall
+  - Recall
-* Prediction
+  - Prediction
-* F1
+  - F1
 -> Focus on "Recall" due to imbalanced in target "verified" -> Best performing model: Decision Tree

 **6. Model tuning:**
-- No Tuning with crossvalidation and hyperparams
+  * No Tuning with crossvalidation and hyperparams

-**7. Conclusion:**
+**7. Insight:**
-* Older adults with medical conditions should be prioritized.
-* Lifestyle factors matter — smoking still plays a role.
-* Medical metrics like glucose and BMI are useful but work best when combined with age or disease.
-* Tree-based models performed best and are interpretable.
+  *

 **8. Limitation:**
-- Exploding -> data leakage -> explode after split training/test data
+  * Exploding -> data leakage -> explode after split training/test data

-- Aggregate Post-Explosion: If you explode but want to avoid duplication, group by 'ID' and aggregate the exploded 'V' values (e.g., as a list or concatenated string) before training.
+  * Aggregate Post-Explosion: If you explode but want to avoid duplication, group by 'ID' and aggregate the exploded 'V' values (e.g., as a list or concatenated string) before training.

-## Data Analysis Tools and Libraries:**
+## Data Analysis Tools and Libraries:
 * __Python__: The primary programming language for data manipulation and analysis.
 * __Pandas__: Essential for data loading, cleaning, and transformation.
 * __Matplotlib / Seaborn__: Used for creating various visualizations (bar charts, line graphs).